bigpigeon.us webpage WW II - Japan > Naval War with Japan, updated by RAC 8 Sep 2020.

 Pearl Harbor, attacked by the Japanese on December 7, 1941, was headquarters of the US Navy's massive Pacific Fleet.
-The much-smaller Asiatic Fleet was based at Cavite near Manila in the Philippine Islands.
+The much-smaller US Asiatic Fleet was based at Cavite near Manila in the Philippine Islands.

 The Imperial Japanese Navy suffered especially grevious losses during the following battles and campaigns: